 Ursodiol (By mouth)

-Dissolves certain kinds of gallstones in the body when they cannot be removed by surgery.
-Also treats primary biliary cirrhosis, a liver disorder.
+Dissolves gallstones when they cannot be removed by surgery.
+Also treats primary biliary cirrhosis (PBC), a liver disorder.

 When This Medicine Should Not Be Used